lrodero/cats-effect-tutorial/tutorial.md

 }
 ```

-Note that we are using again `bracket` to ensure that the method closes the two
+Realize that we are using again `bracket` to ensure that the method closes the
-streams it creates.
+two streams it creates.
 Also, all actions with potential side-effects are
 encapsulated in `IO` instances.
 That way we ensure no side-effect is actually
 run until the `IO` returned by this method is evaluated.
 We could use as well
 `bracketCase` for a finer control of what actually caused the termination: